oasislabs/oasis-gateway/docs/publicAPI.md

 The oasis-gateway implements secure services.
 That is, services that have guarantees on the privacy and confidentiality that they can offer.
-The Get Public Key request is used to retrieve the public key associated with a contract.
+The Get Public Key request is used to retrieve the public key associated with a service.
 The client encrypts the arguments that it wants to submit to the runtime with that key so that the payload is encrypted end-to-end, and no one, not even the oasis-gateway, has access to that data.